r1muru2006/NT219.Q11.ANTN/README.md

 * **Experiment B — Padding Oracle (AES-CBC):** Deploy a deliberately vulnerable web API and write a script (e.g., padbuster-style) to automatically decrypt a secret token.
 * **Experiment C — GCM Nonce Reuse:** Simulate nonce reuse in AES-GCM and demonstrate how an attacker can recover plaintext or forge a message.
 * **Experiment D — Cache-Timing PoC (Flush+Reload):** Set up a "spy" process and a "victim" process (using a vulnerable OpenSSL version) on the same machine to perform a Flush+Reload attack and recover bytes of the AES key.
+* **Experiment E — Fault Attack (DFA) on AES:** if lab allows, use glitching/fault injection to create faulty ciphertexts and attempt key recovery for reduced rounds; discuss constraints and ethics.
 ---

 ## 5. Tools & Implementation